ferdikoomen/openapi-typescript-codegen/README.md

 `openapi --input ./spec.json --output ./dist --client axios`

-The only downside is that this client needs some additional dependencies to work, due to the missing Blob and FormData classes in NodeJS.
+The only downside is that this client needs some additional dependencies to work (due to the missing Blob and FormData classes in NodeJS).

 ```
 npm install axios --save-dev